IceWhaleTech/CasaOS/README.md

 ### Quick Setup CasaOS

-Fresh install a system from the list below and run the below command:
+Fresh install a system from the list below and run the this command:

 ```sh
 curl -fsSL https://get.icewhale.io/casaos.sh | bash